Department of Labor Logo United States Department of Labor

 • Teuthologists study cephalopods, such as octopuses and cuttlefish.

-Other zoologists and wildlife biologists are identified by the aspects of zoology and wildlife biology they study, such as evolution and animal behavior.
-Following are some examples:
+Other zoologists and wildlife biologists specialize in a particular field of study, such as evolution or animal behavior.
+Following are some examples of specialization by field of study:

 • Anatomy is the study of structure of organisms and their parts.